Phenomenological aspects of composite Higgs scenarios: exotic scalars and vector-like quarks: LHC bounds for pair production of pNGBs and VLQs

 We have seen, however, that in the scenarios at hand VLQs can also interact with further lighter exotic states, such as new pNGBs, changing their decay patterns as indicated in \cref{fig:VLQpairgraphs}.
 Exclusion bounds obtained under the aforementioned hypotheses thus require a reinterpretation to account for the reduced branching ratios into SM final states.
 Moreover, the new decay channels can be tested against experimental data to obtain combined limits on the masses of VLQs and the new states they can decay into.
 Experimental searches targeting exotic decays of VLQs are not available yet, however phenomenological analyses providing recasts of different searches have already appeared~\cite{Banerjee:2016wls,Chala:2018qdf,Xie:2019gya,Benbrik:2019zdp,Ramos:2019qqa,Aguilar-Saavedra:2019ghg,Brooijmans:2020yij,Wang:2020ips,Dermisek:2020gbr,Dermisek:2021zjd,Roy:2020fqf}.

 A summary of results from some of these analyses, corresponding to exclusive decays (100\% Br) of the VLQs into different exotic states, is presented in \cref{fig:VLQSummaryPlot}.
 When additional decay channels are open, bounds on VLQ masses can be significantly lower than those reported in current experimental searches.
 In this case, results from \cref{fig:VLQSummaryPlot} should be accompanied by maps of experimental efficiencies or upper limits on the cross-sections in the same plane for each relevant decay channel of the VLQ.\footnote{An explicit example of this kind of analysis has been proposed in~\cite{Corcella:2021mdl} for pair production of $X_{5/3}$ decaying to light leptons, not motivated by composite scenarios.} The representation proposed in \cref{fig:VLQSummaryPlot} has thus the purpose to provide an overview and a general reference for where realistic bounds can be placed.
+We also present the projected exclusions in the same channels for high luminosity LHC (3 ab$^{-1}$) \cite{Xie:2019gya,Benbrik:2019zdp}.

-To allow an easy comparison with experimental results, current bounds on the masses of VLQs decaying to SM particles and bounds on the masses of pair-produced pNGBs have also been included as vertical and horizontal lines respectively.
+To allow an easy comparison with experimental results, current bounds (and future projections for some cases) on the masses of VLQs decaying to SM particles and bounds on the masses of pair-produced pNGBs have also been included as horizontal \cite{ATLAS:2018ziw,CMS:2018ubm,Barducci:2017xtw,Li:2019wpa} and vertical \cite{ALEPH:2013htx,ATLAS:2017xqs,ATLAS:2021jol} bars respectively.
 Notice that except for the colour sextet $\pi_6$, a residual model dependence affects the exclusion limits: the pair production cross-section of an EW pNGB depends on its coupling to the $Z$ boson, which is associated with its representation under the EW gauge group.
 Experimental bounds on charged scalars are obtained under specific assumptions, for which we refer to the corresponding literature~\cite{ALEPH:2013htx,ATLAS:2017xqs,ATLAS:2021jol}.